Schonfeld Strategic Advisors LLC Grows Stock Position in FedEx Co. (NYSE:FDX)

 Schonfeld Strategic Advisors LLC lifted its stake in shares of FedEx Co.
 (NYSE:FDX – Get Rating) by 20.9% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 34,100 shares of the shipping service provider’s stock after purchasing an additional 5,892 shares during the quarter.
 Schonfeld Strategic Advisors LLC’s holdings in FedEx were worth $7,478,000 at the end of the most recent quarter.

 Several research analysts have issued reports on FDX shares.
 StockNews.com cut FedEx from a “strong-buy” rating to a “buy” rating in a research report on Thursday.
-JPMorgan Chase & Co. set a $312.00 price objective on FedEx in a research report on Tuesday, January 4th.
-Bank of America increased their price objective on FedEx from $275.00 to $310.00 and gave the stock a “buy” rating in a research report on Friday, December 17th.
-The Goldman Sachs Group set a $343.00 price objective on FedEx in a research report on Monday, January 24th.
-Finally, Stifel Nicolaus upped their target price on FedEx from $283.00 to $288.00 and gave the company a “buy” rating in a report on Friday, December 17th.
+Stephens increased their price objective on FedEx from $330.00 to $345.00 and gave the stock an “overweight” rating in a research report on Friday, December 17th.
+Stifel Nicolaus increased their price objective on FedEx from $283.00 to $288.00 and gave the stock a “buy” rating in a research report on Friday, December 17th.
+Deutsche Bank Aktiengesellschaft increased their price objective on FedEx from $299.00 to $310.00 and gave the stock a “buy” rating in a research report on Friday, December 17th.
+Finally, The Goldman Sachs Group set a $343.00 target price on FedEx in a report on Monday, January 24th.
 One analyst has rated the stock with a sell rating, four have assigned a hold rating and nineteen have issued a buy rating to the company.
 According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $314.19.

-FedEx (NYSE:FDX – Get Rating) last posted its quarterly earnings data on Thursday, December 16th.
-The shipping service provider reported $4.83 EPS for the quarter, beating analysts’ consensus estimates of $4.28 by $0.55.
+FedEx (NYSE:FDX – Get Rating) last released its earnings results on Thursday, December 16th.
+The shipping service provider reported $4.83 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $4.28 by $0.55.
 FedEx had a return on equity of 20.06% and a net margin of 5.49%.
-The business had revenue of $23.47 billion for the quarter, compared to analyst estimates of $22.42 billion.
-During the same quarter last year, the company earned $4.83 earnings per share.
-The business’s revenue for the quarter was up 14.2% compared to the same quarter last year.
-As a group, equities analysts expect that FedEx Co. will post 20.82 EPS for the current fiscal year.
+The firm had revenue of $23.47 billion for the quarter, compared to the consensus estimate of $22.42 billion.
+During the same period in the prior year, the business posted $4.83 earnings per share.
+The firm’s revenue for the quarter was up 14.2% compared to the same quarter last year.
+Equities analysts predict that FedEx Co. will post 20.82 EPS for the current year.

 FedEx declared that its board has authorized a stock buyback program on Thursday, December 16th that allows the company to buyback $5.00 billion in outstanding shares.
 This buyback authorization allows the shipping service provider to purchase up to 7.5% of its stock through open market purchases.
 Stock buyback programs are usually a sign that the company’s management believes its stock is undervalued.